Review of Walter Rodney’s How Europe Underdeveloped Africa Part 3/3

 “[W]hat was called ‘the development of Africa’ by the colonialists was a cynical shorthand expression for ‘the intensification of colonial exploitation in Africa to develop capitalist Europe.’”
 (223)

 The principal contradiction in the world today is between the exploiter and exploited countries, the First World against the Third World.
 A minority of countries are wealthy, while the majority are poor.
-Africa is continent rich in natural wealth, yet its people are impoverished and starving.
+Africa is a continent rich in natural wealth, yet its people are impoverished and starving.
 Africa is a whole continent of poor countries.
 Africa’s poverty is not a great mystery.
 Africa’s impoverished population is a result of hundreds of years of underdevelopment inflicted by European and other imperialists.
 Europe developed, its populations grew wealthy, on the backs of Africa.
 Published in 1972, Walter Rodney’s classic How Europe Underdeveloped Africa explains in great detail the economic history of Africa and those who exploited her.

 Colonial and Neocolonial Plunder and Exploitation